EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/data-ajax-cart-section-scroll.md

 # data-ajax-cart-section-scroll

 <p class="lead" markdown="1">
-The attribute keeps the scroll position unchanged of a container when the parent [`data-ajax-cart-section`](/v2/docs/data-ajax-cart-section/) HTML gets updated.
+The attribute keeps the scroll position of an element when the parent [`data-ajax-cart-section`](/v2/docs/data-ajax-cart-section/) container gets re-rendered.
 </p>

-If you have a scrollable area within a [`data-ajax-cart-section`](/v2/docs/data-ajax-cart-section/) section, the scroll position will be reset to top every time when the cart is changed because the section’s HTML will be completely replaced with a new one.
+If you have a scrollable area inside a [`data-ajax-cart-section`](/v2/docs/data-ajax-cart-section/) container, the scroll position will be reset to top every time when the cart is changed because the container HTML will be completely replaced with a new one.

-In order to prevent the scroll reset, Liquid Ajax Cart remembers scroll positions of the `data-ajax-cart-section-scroll` elements and restore them after the parent `data-ajax-cart-section` section HTML update.
+In order to prevent the scroll reset, Liquid Ajax Cart remembers scroll positions of the `data-ajax-cart-section-scroll` elements and restores them after the parent `data-ajax-cart-section` container HTML is updated.

 ## Single scrollable area

-Add the `data-ajax-cart-section-scroll` attribute to a scrollable area and Liquid Ajax Cart will keep the scroll position unchanged.
+Add the `data-ajax-cart-section-scroll` attribute to a scrollable elements and Liquid Ajax Cart will keep the scroll position unchanged.

 {%- capture highlight_code -%}
 {% raw %}